tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 ### 2.3 Norm
 ---

 Normalization is a critical operation in Large Language Models (LLMs), ensuring stable training and efficient inference.
-Two widely adopted normalization techniques widely used in modern LLMs, **LayerNorm** and **RMSNorm**, are fully supported in TT-NN.
+Two widely adopted normalization techniques in modern LLMs, **LayerNorm** and **RMSNorm**, are fully supported in TT-NN.

 #### Implementations of Normalization Operations